Mufumi/Udemy---Microsoft-Power-BI-Desktop-for-Business-Intelligence/Adventure Works/README.md

 ## Product Summary

-A summary of the product details includes
+A summary of the product details includes:

 * The most sold product
 * Targets such as: